feedforce/tech.feedforce.jp/README.md

 ### Automate Publishing

-:dart: When PR merged to `master`, these build and deploy to GitHub Pages (gh-pages) branch by CircleCI.
+:dart: When a PR is merged to `master`, CircleCI will build and push it to `gh-pages`.

 [![Circle CI](https://circleci.com/gh/feedforce/tech.feedforce.jp.svg?style=svg)](https://circleci.com/gh/feedforce/tech.feedforce.jp)